 4. Make It Personal

-Paige Arnof-Fenn, founder and CEO of Maven & Moguls, says she spent years sending branded holiday swag to her clients.
+Paige Arnof-Fenn, founder and CEO of Mavens & Moguls, says she spent years sending branded holiday swag to her clients.
 Top customers got one kind of gifts; mid-tier and small got another.
 But then she came up with a twist: customize the gifts.

 "My client who I met through our common college alumni network got college swag related to year-end Bowl Games," she says.
 "One movie buff got movie passes and coupons for treats at the theater."